Southclaws/sampctl/README.md

 Usage: `sampctl package run`

-Compiles and runs a package defined by a `pawn.json` or `pawn.yaml` file.
+Compiles and runs a package defined by a `pawn.json`/`pawn.yaml` file.

 #### Flags